 Required general education coursework consists of 9 semester credit hours in communications (ENGL 111, 112 and COMM 260), 3 semester credit hours in information technology (CIS 110), 9 semester credit hours in humanities/fine arts (ENGL 261, 262 and either ART 110 or MUS 121), 9 semester credit hours in social /behavioral sciences (HIST 111 and two of the following: ANTH 220, ECON 251, 252, HIST 121, IRG 301), 7 semester credit hours in natural sciences/mathematics (ANTH 230, 230L and one of the following: MATH 162, 168, 172, or 174), and 3 semester credit hours in health promotion (HPRO 114).

 A student can not apply more than 24 semester credit hours to a bachelor's degree when earned through the Open Learning Program.
 Generally, it is best for one to apply for admission as a regular (matriculated) student upon deciding on a specific certificate, diploma or degree.
 See Applying for Online Study or Applying for On-Campus Study.

 Each student entering the Bachelor of Theology degree program has an assigned adviser who will be available for program advisement and career information.
 An adviser helps a student create a workable plan to meet his or her educational objectives within a reasonable time period (normally 4-7 years).

 Application for Graduation

 For the conferring of the certificate students should apply for graduation in the semester they plan to graduate.
-An Application for Graduation must be filed with the Registrar by midterm for graduation that semester.
+An Application for Graduation (Form 009) must be filed with the Registrar by midterm for graduation that semester.